To get Personalised DAF Based Questions for your Robust Interview Preparation.

 Vivaad Se Vishwas Scheme,2020

-• It is an amnesty scheme offers a complete waiver on interest and penalty to the taxpayers who pay their pending taxes by March 31.
+• It is an amnesty scheme that offers a complete waiver on interest and penalty to the taxpayers who pay their pending taxes by March 31.

 Sabka Vishwas Scheme,2019